manuu1311/SeagullStory/README.md

 ## How we approached the problem
 We reduced the problem to a NLI task.
 We used a BERT-like model fine-tuned on NLI datasets and finally our own dataset.
 Then, we want to deploy the model and use It with an API.
-This way, we want to be able to play It as a github app, using a telegram bot and finally make It a mobile app.
+This way, we want to be able to play It as a mobile app.

 ## The model
 The model base is [DeBERTa-v3](https://huggingface.co/microsoft/deberta-v3-base).
 It has been fine-tuned on [multi-nli](https://huggingface.co/datasets/multi_nli), [anli](https://huggingface.co/datasets/anli),